truenas/middleware/docs/userguide/index.rst

 * be set to either localtime or universal time at the BIOS level

-Figure 9.1a shows the screen that appears when you click :menuselection:`Services --> Directory Services --> Active Directory`.
+Figure 9.1a shows the screen that appears when you click :menuselection:`Directory Services --> Active Directory`.
 Table 9.1a describes the configurable options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Settings --> Advanced`.
+To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.

 **Figure 9.1a: Configuring Active Directory**